HackYourFuture/QA-Training/checklist.md

 ## 2. Personal Motivation + Preference

 Like knowing the fundamentals, it's important to get your motivation right.
 Can you easily explain why you would like a QA Engineering job?
-Saying "I like test9jg" is not good enough, because it doesn't mean anything.
+Saying "I like testing" is not good enough, because it doesn't mean anything.
 Knowing how to test applications is just a means to an end: for you to do what you love and earn a nice living, and for the company to better achieve their goals.

 Before you apply to jobs you need to start thinking about 3 fundamental questions: